 Not everyone gets married on a Saturday morning, have your ceremony when it suits you.
 It can be in the late afternoon on a Friday, followed by dinner and a party.

 If you have a tight budget or simply prefer your own cooking you can really go to town by making your own favours, cake, jam for afternoon scones or even homemade lemonade.
 Use online label printing to help personalise everything you make.
 How cute is this stamp to show everyone your bakes are home made?!

 39. Ta- dah!

-Wedding cakes can be expensive, make the most of it by giving it a grand entrance or reveal just before you cut it.
+Wedding cakes can be expensive, make the most of them by giving them a grand entrance or reveal just before you cut them.
 Dim the lights, play a special tune or go mad with indoor fireworks.

 It’s not unusual for some of the members of the main wedding party not to have met, if you can get everyone together before the event for a casual evening or fun activity, it can make everyone feel more comfortable on the day.

 43. Keep Dancing

 From bespoke flip flops to cool Converse, make sure you have some comfortable dancing shoes to replace the heels you have been wearing all day.